arees88/ML_Azure_P3_Capstone/README.md

 ## **Hyperparameter Tuning**
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

 In the second part of the project **Hyperdrive API** is used to tune the hyperparameters of the model.
-I am using the __RandomForestClassifier__ model for the HyperDrive run.
+I am using the __RandomForestClassifier__.

-In the `train.py` script there are three hyperparameters defined that we can be pass to create the RandomForestClassifier model:
+In the `train.py` script there are three hyperparameters defined that we can pass to create the **RandomForestClassifier** model:
 ```
 	parser.add_argument('--n_estimators',   type=int, default=20,   help="Number of trees in the forest")
 	parser.add_argument('--max_leaf_nodes', type=int, default=60,   help="Grow trees with max_leaf_nodes")